peter-sattler/money-transfer-api/README.md

 ## [Version 0.0.4] September/October 2019 Enhancements
-:moneybag: Renamed package _net.sattler22.transfer.model_ to _net.sattler22.transfer.domain_
+:moneybag: Renamed _net.sattler22.transfer.model_ package to _net.sattler22.transfer.domain_
-:moneybag: xxx
+:moneybag: Automatically generate account numbers for new accounts
+:moneybag: Added REST call to find a single account for a customer id
+:moneybag: BUG FIX - Add account location header should refer to the new account, not just its owner

 Pete Sattler
-16 September 2019
+18 September 2019
 _peter@sattler22.net_